Image

 A college student adjusts a cinematic light, which shines on her face and creates an orange glow around her

 For students in the BFA program in Film and Video, independent filmmaking is more than a mode of production—it’s a calling.
 In CalArts’ intensive workshop environment, you’ll develop the technical and critical-thinking skills you’ll need to execute your ideas across all aspects of production.
 With encouragement from your faculty mentor and other members of our renowned faculty, you’ll critically engage with your chosen media as you develop a precise language and aesthetic to articulate your personal vision.
-The BFA curriculum emphasizes creating the complete filmmaker, preparing you to join the ranks of our world-class alumni who have redefined the industry.
+The BFA curriculum emphasizes creating the complete filmmaker, preparing you to join the ranks of our world-class alumni who have redefined cinema and the moving image.

 A student points a camera toward a tree as two others look on outdoors on a sunny day in front of a blue wall